 What Happens When You Get a DUI in Florida?

-It is extremely important for anyone who is facing DUI charges in Florida—whether as a first-time offender or as someone with previous DUI charges—to understand how DUI charges work, and what the repercussions can be.
+It is extremely important for anyone who is facing DUI charges in Florida—whether as a first-time offender or as someone with previous DUI charges—to understand how DUI charges work, what the repercussions can be and what a DUI lawyer in Florida can do for you.

 What is a DUI Under Florida Law?